popphp/pop-data/README.md

-Pop Data
+pop-data
 ========

 [![Build Status](https://travis-ci.org/popphp/pop-data.svg?branch=master)](https://travis-ci.org/popphp/pop-data)

 OVERVIEW
 --------
-Pop Data is a component of the Pop PHP Framework 2.
+`pop-data` is a component of the Pop PHP Framework 2.
 It provides a streamlined way to convert common data types.
 With it, you can easily give it some native PHP data and quickly produce a serialized version of that data in a common data type, such as CSV, JSON, SQL, XML or YAML.
 Or, conversely, you can give it some serialized data, an it will auto-detect the format and convert it to native PHP data.